OXID-eSales/developer_documentation/modules/skeleton/menuxml.rst

         </OXMENU>
     </OX>

-This example extends a already existing menu entry and listpage with a new tab:
+This example extends an already existing menu entry and list page with a new tab:

 .. code::